Zbahsoun/Election_Analysis/README.md

 ## Overview of the Project

 We will be assisting Tom with the Colorado election audit, using Python programming language to audit the election's data.
-Our job is to report the total number of votes cast, the total number of votes and percentage for each candidate, the number of votes and percentage for each county, the largest county turnout, the winning candidate, the vote count and its percentage.
+Our job is to report the total number of votes cast, the total number of votes and percentage for each candidate, the number of votes and percentage for each county, the largest county turnout, the winning candidate, their vote count and its percentage.

 ## Election Audit Results